Search API Connector Documentation

 Part 3: Create a Custom Request

-Alternatively, you can create a custom request instead of using API Connector’s built-in integration.
-When you create a custom request, you add your complete URL into the request URL field and select Asana from the OAuth menu.
+Alternatively, you can create a custom request instead of using API Connector’s built-in integration, using any of the URLs shown in the API documentation.
+To create a custom request, add the complete URL into the request URL field and select Asana from the OAuth menu.

 Part 4: More Example API URLs